Teaching The Dog To Think

 From Barnes & Noble

-Teaching the Dog to Think
+Praise for Teaching the Dog to Think

 “You MUST read this book if you have children or pets, and want to change their behavior without coercion!” –Richard McManus, Founder and President, The Fluency Factory